E055 How Do Brain-Computer Interfaces Work And What Can They Achieve? Career In BCIs As a PhD

 June 6th 2021

-Dr. Davide Valeriani is a senior machine learning scientist at Neurable, a Boston-based startup developing EEG-based brain-computer interfaces (BCIs) for enhancing focus and controlling external devices.
-He obtained his bachelor and master degrees in computer engineering from the University of Parma (Italy), and his PhD in computing and electronic systems from the University of Essex (UK), developing collaborative BCIs for improving group decision-making.
+Dr Davide Valeriani is a senior machine learning scientist at Neurable, a Boston-based startup developing EEG-based brain-computer interfaces (BCIs) for enhancing focus and controlling external devices.
+He obtained his bachelor’s and master’s degrees in computer engineering from the University of Parma (Italy), and his PhD in computing and electronic systems from the University of Essex (UK), developing collaborative BCIs for improving group decision-making.

 Davide’s LinkedIn profile: https://www.linkedin.com/in/davidevaleriani/

 The episode was recorded on June 5th, 2021.
-This material represents the speaker’s personal views and not the views of their current or former employer(s).
+This material represents the speaker’s personal views and not the opinions of their current or former employer(s).